dojo/docs/dojox/grid/EnhancedGrid.rst

 Introduction
 ============

 EnhancedGrid (dojox.grid.EnhancedGrid) provides a rich set of features that enhance the capabilities of base DataGrid.
-All these features are implemented as separate plugins which can be loaded on demand, and the required features must be first declared before they can be used.
+All these features are implemented as separate plugins which can be loaded on demand, the required features must be declared before used.

 ================================